 Viewing Part Requests

 At any time, a user can view the part requests that they were responsible for initiating (Requestor), or are responsible for working on (Librarian).
-This can be performed from the Part Requests page of the Workspace's browser interface.
+This can be performed from the Part Requests page of the server's browser interface.

 Main summary listing of Part Requests – access this at any time by clicking on the Part Requests entry in the navigation tree.